simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

     - Consider the scenario B of 1) key being stored in on-chip flash, 2) CFSTORE storing data in on-chip flash.
 Then HMAC key is not stored more  securely than data so its not beneficial to use HMAC codes to protect on-chip flash data.
     - Consider the scenario C of 1) key being stored in on-chip flash, 2) CFSTORE storing data in off-chip flash.
 Then HMAC key stored more securely that data in off-chip flash so beneficial to use HMAC codes to protect off-chip flash data.
 - The design should be flexible enough so the tail CRC code can be replaced with MAC codes
 - The purpose of the CRC is for integrity only.
-However, many data sets can map to the same CRC, leading to the possiblility that the data can be replaced without changing the CRC.
+However, many data sets can map to the same CRC, leading to the possibility that the data can be replaced without changing the CRC.
 - HMAC codes offer benefits over CRCs:
     - a hash can offer better CRC collision protection
     - Options to consider: HMAC SHA-1 (120 bits = 20 bytes), HMAC SHA-256 (256 bits = 32 bytes), HMAC SHA-384 (384 bits = 48 bytes), HMAC SHA-512 (512 bits = 64 bytes), AES CMAC (? bits = ? bytes)